Teachinghearts |

 In our realm of possibilities, these are possible explanations:

-- A Reference for Us.
+- A Reference For Us.
 God uses pictures familiar to us to define His nature based on roles familiar to us.
 A loving father, a devoted son, a family and a comforter.
 The physical reality may be quite different.

 - A Physical Oneness.
 There is a physical reality we cannot understand because we rarely see examples of it in nature.
 Some species e.g. worms are two creatures in one body and conjoined twins share one body but have their own thoughts and personalities.